team-watchdog/apoc-gardens-wiki/public/markdown/Flowers/jasmine.md

 Fully developed flower buds should be handpicked in the early morning and late evening and can last for up to two weeks if kept in a cool place.

 ## Protecting your plants
 Jasmines are generally resistant to pests and diseases.
+Of course, root rot can set in if waterlogged, and aphids and caterpillars form a generic threat that can damage your plant if you leave it unattended when it's just starting to grow.

 ## Difficulty Rating

 Jasmine is generally easy to grow in Sri Lanka's climate, with the plant being particularly well-suited to the mid-country and low country wet zone.
 The main considerations are ensuring proper drainage in wetter areas and adequate water in drier zones.
 The up-country presents the most challenges due to potentially cooler temperatures, but even there, jasmine can be grown with some adaptations.

-# Jasmine Growing Difficulty in Sri Lanka

-## Low country wet zone (Difficulty: 3/10)
+### Low country wet zone (Difficulty: 3/10)

 **Explanation:** Jasmine thrives in tropical conditions and is well-suited to the wet zone.